Basic Binary IPC

 The current set of sockets being monitored can be retrieved using the

-function MONITORED-SOCKETS
+function MONITORED-SOCKETS.

 (defgeneric monitored-sockets (poller))

-When a poller is no longer required, the function CLOSE-POLLER
+When a poller is no longer required, the function CLOSE-POLLER must

 be called in order to release the operating system resource.